15 February 2017

 St. Joseph’s College Notes

-Open DaySt Joseph’s College Borrisoleigh hosted another successful open day on Saturday 11th Feb for incoming first years.
+St Joseph’s College Borrisoleigh hosted another successful open day on Saturday 11th Feb for incoming first years.
 The fifth and sixth class students and their parents had an opportunity to view the classrooms and facilities, meet with some of our current students, teachers and principal and have any queries answered in a more informal setting than our main enrolment night which was held in October.
 We have had a great response to enrolments this year.
 Should any interested students/parents have missed the open day, please contact the school on 0504 51215 as there may be a limited number of places still available.

 First Year hurling and camogie players are being coached by North Tipperary Games Development officer Paudie Malone each week of February.
 The final week will involve a challenge match against Thurles CBS.

 Tomorrow’s innovators showcase their impressive scientific projects at SciFest@School @ St. Joseph’s College Borrisoleigh